 MATERIAL ISSUE WHAT TO DO PLASTIC Plastic is a contaminant that must be removed during pulping and polymers that have a density similar to water (0.95 - 1.15g/cm3) are impossible to separate in paper mills.
 Avoid paper packaging with more than 5% plastic but ideally no more than 3%.
 Avoid PVC.
 If you must laminate do so on one side only if possible and avoid two sided laminates, they are generally not accepted in standard paper mills.
-Plastic windows - If required allow them to be peelable/removable where possible, use water based adhesive and inform the consumer to remove it.
-Avoid oxo-degradable materials - these will be banned under the EU's SUP Directive.
+The density-based separation techniques used in paper mills (such as sedimentation and flotation) may not effectively separate plastics with densities close to water.
+Plastic windows - If required allow them to be peelable/removable where possible, use water based adhesive and inform the householder to remove it. plastics with defisities close to water.
+Avoid oxo-degradable materials - these are banned under the EU's SUP Directive.
 Compostable or biodegradable plastics - no benefit to paper mills.
 COATINGS BARRIERS AND VARNISHES These can be hard to break down during pulping as they prevent moisture getting at the paper fibres.
 Avoid cured Ultra Violet (UV) Varnishes, UV Inks and metallised films.
 Use water soluble coatings such as starch.
 WATER RESISTANT PAPER Wax papers can be problematic in the pulping process and can contaminate finished product or be removed as waste.
 Avoid wax coated, siliconised and greaseproof papers.
+Avoid wet-strength agents.
 Products treated with starch to make them resist moisture are more compatible with the pulping process.
 FOOD CONTAMINATION Food contaminated packaging is problematic and can lead to exported material being rejected.
 Avoid hot melt and pressure sensitive adhesives that are not soluble in water.
-They soften in the pulp and can stick to paper.
+They soften in the pulper and can stick to paper.
 Use cold set, curable or water soluble adhesives that do not plasticise (soften) at above 35°C. ADHESIVES Adhesives from tape, labels and binding can stick to equipment and cause holes in finished paper.
-Adhesives from tape, labels and binding can stick to equipment and cause holes in finished paper.
-It is best to use cold set, curable or water soluble adhesives that 35°C. It is best to use cold set, curable or water soluble adhesives that do not plasticise (soften) at above 35°C. Avoid hot melt glues that are not fully water soluble.
+It is best to use cold set, curable or water soluble adhesives that do not plasticise (soften) at above 35°C. Avoid hot melt glues that are not fully water soluble.
 METALLIC Foil in paper can be difficult to separate and the particles can clog equipment.
 Limit foil blocking to under 30% of the external surface of the pack.
 For foil laminates follow the guidance for plastic above.
 Glitters and metallic shapes used in gift wrap can make it non-recyclable.
 Keep the paper content to a maximum.
 If glitter is used then mark the paper non-recyclable.
 OTHER FIBRE Materials such as palm leaf, bagasse and other plant fibres are usually Ensure that the item is compatible with recycling and is repulp certified.
-BASED MATERIALS designed to be compostable rather than recyclable, with most mills If packaging materials are certified EN13432 and verified as suitable for Irish composting conditions
+BASED MATERIALS designed to be compostable rather than recyclable, with most mills designed to process paper derived from trees.
+If packaging materials are certified EN13432 and verified as suitable for Irish composting conditions then householders should be instructed to compost them in food waste bins rather than recycling them.